nus-cs2113-AY2122S1/tp/docs/UserGuide.md

     Option: 1

-    Ha(ppy)Bit is a desktop app aimed to improve both the physical and mental lifestyle of students, through the setting and tracking of goals to cultivate good habits.
-The app operates on a Command Line Interface (CLI) while still comprising features typically found in a Graphical User Interface (GUI).
-Students who type fast will find that Ha(ppy)Bit performs habit tracking more efficiently than your conventional GUI apps.
+    Ha(ppy)Bit is a desktop application aimed to empower students to achieve their goals—whether personal, academical, or health—amidst the hectic and stressful university life, through cultivating good habits.
+The application operates on a Command Line Interface (CLI) while still comprising features typically found in a Graphical User Interface (GUI).
+Students who type fast will find that Ha(ppy)Bit performs habit tracking more efficiently than your conventional GUI applications.

     Meet The Team
     =================================================================
     ||  Tan Kah Heng       ||  Creative Director, Visionary        ||